C2SM/processing-chain/doc/source/runchain.rst

 Script
 ======

 This is the main script of the processing chain.
-It reads the users input from the command line and from the ``config.py`` file.
+It reads the user's input from the command line and from the ``config.py`` file.
 Then it will start the processing chain.